 How to quantify and explain the performance of VAE and NF?

+(side by side relative to each other and compare)

 It is worth noting that the networks in this research have been set up to be sufficiently small so it can be trained on the CPU of a personal computer.
 A much larger classical neural network will apparently be better at learning.
 Actually, if the number of neurons grows at exponential speed as the number of qubits, it will not only be able to learn the input sample, but also overfit the distribution certainly.
 The question is, will a classical neural network be able to learn quantum distribution with polynomial instead of exponential growing number of neurons?
 If so, what type of quantum distributions can it learn, and what types of distribution it lacks the capability?

 Why are the generative AI models, VAE and NF, only capable of capturing partial features of these quantum distributions?
 Will their performance be significantly enhanced by revising the architecture of these generative NN models, adjusting hyperparameters, and increasing the amount of training data?
 Or will the performance of these classical NNs be inherently limited due to lack of expressibility when encountering the complex quantum states with exponential growing Hilbert space?
 The answer is still far from certain.
 But our study seems to suggest the latter case.

-Also add the bit about other quantum problems where one may want to learn the distribution of measurements on complex systems.

 Other quantum distributions

-This study can certainly be applied to other complex quantum problems.
+The approach of this papercan certainly be applied to other complex quantum problems.
 Another good candidate is boson sampling, which evaluates the expected values of permanents of matrices by sampling of bosons scattered by a linear interferometer, proposed by Aaronson and Arkhipov [18].
 The photonic implementation of boson sampling is regarded as the most promising approach toward building linear optical quantum computing devices.
 In brief, for a system of N photons, a typical simplified form for the probability of detecting tk photons at the kth mode is:

 pt1,t2,…,tN=|Perm UT|2i=1Nti!, (12)